maria-milosh/territorial_control/README.md

 The output is in `data > Intercept_interviews` and `data > Replaced_villages`.

-##2.
-Cleaning the tables in replaced_villages:
+## 2. Cleaning the tables in replaced_villages:

 Extraction is not perfect.
 While I found no mistakes in text recognition, some of the table structures were distorted so that the text moved to neighboring cells, etc. I compare each table structure to its structure in the corresponding PDF and restore it if it was moved.
 This is done in `code > 2_clean_tables.R` .
 Corrected tables are then saved to `replaced_villages_cleaned`.
 Tables extracted from .doc files don't require this.
 Neither do files in `Intercept_interviews`.

-##3.
-Matching villages to districts
+## 3. Matching villages to districts

 Some tables specify the district where a village belongs, some don't, so they need to be assigned to districts.
 2,807 missing districts.
 There are two approaches to this:

 (a) Match by village names

-... + a lot of stuff here, Mtruk, checking after Mturk, etc.
+... + a lot of stuff to describe here, Mtruk, checking after Mturk, etc.

-##n.
+## n.
 Extracting village/district status from maps

 PDF method files feature maps of village/district statuses, marked by colors.
 So that can be used too.